webprofusion/certify/README.md

 # Certify The Web - Certificate Manager UI for Windows

-Certificate Manager for Windows, powered by [Let's Encrypt](https://letsencrypt.org/) and other ACME certificate authorities.
+ACME Certificate Manager for Windows, powered by [Let's Encrypt](https://letsencrypt.org/) and other ACME certificate authorities.
 This app makes it easy to automatically request, install and continuously renew free certificates for Windows/IIS or for any other services which requires a certificate.

 - Home page for downloads, info and support : [https://certifytheweb.com/](https://certifytheweb.com/)
 - Documentation: [https://docs.certifytheweb.com](https://docs.certifytheweb.com)